kubevela/kubevela.github.io/docs/case-studies/gitops.md

 Commit the change to the Git Repository, we can see that our CI pipelines has built the image and push it to the image registry.

 KubeVela will listen to the image registry and update the `Application` in Git Repository with the latest image tag.
-Notice that KubeVela will only be able to modify the image field if the annotation `# {"$imagepolicy": "default:apps"}` is added after the field. `default:apps` is `namespace:application-name` of the application config file.

 We can see that there is a commit form `kubevelabot`, the commit message is always with a prefix `Update image automatically.` You can use format like `{{range .Updated.Images}}{{println .}}{{end}}` to specify the image name in the `commitMessage` field.